ChrisBuilds/terminaltexteffects/docs/appguide.md

 Shell completions for bundled effects are also available for bash and zsh:

+Run `tte --print-completion` to print copy-and-paste setup commands, or use the commands directly:

 ```bash title="Generate shell completions"
 eval "$(tte --print-completion bash)"
 ```